 Through almost 20 years of freelance writing for local publications in Michigan, Montana and Wisconsin, Emily discovered a love for digging into the story behind the person.
 When she’s not writing or leading a team of program managers in her day job, you’ll find Emily paddleboarding, traveling, running with friends or hiking with her husky mix, Raven. @mcmadtown33

 Shelby Rowe Moyer packed up her two dogs and elderly guinea pig in March 2020 and moved from Seattle to south central Wisconsin so she and her husband could be closer to family.
-It was at that time that she joined BRAVA in March 2020 as an Assistant Editorial Director and also assists with other Nei-Turner Media Group magazines, including Experience Wisconsin, At the Lake and Lakeshore Living.
+She has contributed pieces to BRAVA, Experience Wisconsin and Lakeshore Living.
 Moyer began her journalism career as a daily newspaper reporter and later worked as a lifestyle magazine writer and editor.
 Her greatest loves are fussing over grammar, rummaging for vintage finery, and hunting for obscure and creative cocktails.

 Candice Wagener is a regular contributor to BRAVA whose 14-year freelance career has spanned many topics, her favorites involving great food, unique places and inspiring people.
 A graduate of the UW J-School, she didn’t plan to settle in Wisconsin when she first moved from the Chicago area, but she fell in love and can’t think of a better place to raise her two boys.